DOUGLAS PYLE

 Actions: Stakeholder Alignment & Scope

-We built a unified roadmap of AI features across these product teams, prioritized next steps for design and research based on product team needs, and aligned on dates and expectations.
+We built a unified roadmap of AI features across product teams, prioritized next steps for design and research, then aligned on dates and expectations.

-We then published the first version of the AI standards on
+We published the first version of the AI standards on

-eds.gehealthcare.com, obtained broader feedback, and began executing against the agreed design and research plan.
+eds.gehealthcare.com, obtained broader company feedback, and began executing against the agreed design and research plan.

 Picture